Transition to Market Economy And Transformation of The Economic System

 4. My conclusion is that the marketization policy of radical liberalism cannot be sustained any longer both politically and economically there, and that the industrial policy approach is indispensable and possible for further economic developments, though it is not easy for the countries to introduce it.
 They can learn some lessons from the Japanese experiences in the field of economic policy in terms of approach of policy-making or concrete elements of policy instruments.

-Research Output (34results)
+Research Products (34results)